Siya Kolisi: Personal life

+Kolisi was also the brother-in-law of South Africa's most decorated female swimmer Tatjana Smith, who is married to Rachel's brother Joel Smith.

-Kolisi is an ardent fan of English club Liverpool F.C.
+Kolisi is a Christian and a fan of English football club Liverpool F.C.
+As a result, he has built a close personal friendship with former Liverpool manager, Jürgen Klopp.

-Kolisi's alma mater Grey High School proudly renamed its first XV rugby field as The Kolisi Field in 2022, in celebration of its most famous past pupil.
+His alma mater Grey High School renamed its first XV rugby field as The Kolisi Field in 2022, in celebration of its most famous past pupil.

+On 22 October 2024, Kolisi and his wife issued a heartfelt joint statement on Instagram to announce their decision to end their marriage.
+They stated their intention to remain friends while putting their children first and working together on their foundation.

 Philanthropy

 In response to the COVID-19 pandemic in South Africa, Kolisi and his wife launched The Kolisi Foundation in 2020.
 The foundation aims to change the narratives of inequality in South Africa.
 The focus areas of the Kolisi Foundation address the systemic issues in Gender-Based Violence, Food Insecurity and Education and Sport, with special attention paid to Zwide township where Kolisi grew up, and other under-resourced areas of South Africa.

-Kolisi with his friend and cricketer Faf du Plessis donated food to the community street feeding scheme in Bonteheuwel during the pandemic.
+Kolisi, with his friend, cricketer Faf du Plessis, donated food parcels to the community street feeding scheme in Bonteheuwel during the COVID-19 pandemic in 2020.

+In July 2020, Kolisi was named a UN Global Advocate for the Spotlight Initiative to eliminate violence against women and girls.